 Which is why we’re always having to come up with more secure ways of protecting our critical information.
 Can you imagine the damage that could be done if a hacker is able to get access to sensitive data on your smartphone?

-The porting process takes up to 24 hours to complete.
+The porting process may take up to 24 hours to complete.
 During this time both phones will be functional.
 Meaning, any text messages that you receive on your phone will also be seen by the scammer on the phone your number is being transferred to.

 This opens the door for all kinds of problems.
 If you have two-factor authentication set up on your bank accounts, or any online sites for that matter, the scammer will be able to get the code needed to log into your account.
 From there, you could become a victim of identity theft and even have money stolen from your bank accounts.

 Are there ways to stop these phone scams?
 Yes, there are some precautionary steps you can take.

 First, whenever possible, you may want to stop using your personal number for your two-factor authentication codes.
 Here are better ways to receive your codes.

 Another great way to avoid falling victim to a SIM card swap or phone porting scams is to add a PIN code to your smartphone carrier account.
 This will add a third layer of protection that the scammer won’t have access to.